breuner/elbencho/docs/usage/help-all.md

                           many platforms.
 (Default: 0 for disabled) --treescan arg          Path to scan on startup.
 The discovered entries will be stored in a treefile and the resulting treefile will be used for the run.
-Path can be a directory ("/mnt/mystorage") or an S3 bucket with optional prefix ("s3://mybucket/myprefix").
-The location of
+Path can be a directory on a POSIX filesystem ("file:///mnt/mystorage") or an S3 bucket with optional prefix
+                          ("s3://mybucket/myprefix").
+The location of the
-                          the generated treefile can be changed from the default in "/var/tmp" by setting "--treefile".
+                          generated treefile can be changed from the default in "/var/tmp" by setting "--treefile".
 The scan runs single-threaded.
 In case of a distributed run with services, the master instance (i.e. the host from which the test gets submitted) will run the scan.
                           Only regular files will be used, symlinks and other special files will be ignored.
 S3 prefix from scan will not be stored in the treefile, so use "--s3objprefix" to set/change prefix for benchmark
                           runs.
   --trunc                 Truncate files to 0 size when opening for writing.